Departmental Health and Safety Manual

 Disposition Method: Transfer to University Archives for review

 Provides a record of all equipment owned by an office or department.
 This information is kept electronically and tracks the location and status of the equipment.
-The database contains items not found in the Equipment Inventory Office's database.
+The database contains items not found in the Equipment Inventory Office's database which may now be accessed via Workday.

 Official Copy: Any Office